-Under the Ginzburg--Landau framework, the carrier density is proportional to the square of the order parameter: $n_{s}(T)\sim|\psi(T)|^{2}$.
-Substituting into the expression for $\lambda_{L}^{-2}(T)$ yields the key relation:
+In the GL-framework, the carrier density is proportional to the square of the order parameter, $n_{s}(T)\sim|\psi(T)|^{2}$.
+Substituting into the expression for $\lambda_{L}^{-2}(T)$, we obtain the key relation

-This equation shows that as the temperature approaches the critical temperature $T_{c}$, the order parameter $\psi(T)\to0$, and consequently $\lambda_{L}(T)\to\infty$.
+This equation shows that, as the temperature approaches its critical value $T_{c}$, the order parameter $\psi(T)\to0$, and consequently $\lambda_{L}(T)\to\infty$.
 Physically, this reflects the loss of superconductivity and the full penetration of magnetic fields into the material.
 Hence, the temperature dependence of $\lambda_{L}(T)$ provides a direct experimental probe of the order parameter's behavior and is commonly used to extract critical exponents and validate theoretical models.